Here is a list of questions HCMP interns and coordinators have been asked throughout the years.

 Q2: What if I haven’t finished my 80 hours of volunteering by the time I apply?

-A2: As long as you finish your 80 hours of volunteering before the semester you become an intern, you can apply.
+A2: As long as you finish your 80 hours of volunteering by the time you begin your Intern semester, you can apply.
 Make a note on your application that states you will finish your hours by the end of the semester and by the start of shadowing.

 Q3: Can I submit my employment hours at the hospital or clinic in place of my volunteer hours?

-A3: You may go ahead and submit your hours and write them in the appropriate place in your application.
-However, those hours will not count towards the volunteer hours requirement.
+A3: While those hours will not count towards the volunteer hours requirement, you may still submit your hours and write them in the appropriate place in your application.

 Q4: Do I need the medical terminology class?
 I know medical terminology from volunteering/employment.

 A4: Medical terminology is one of the required classes in order to be considered for this program.
 You will need this course in order to interact easily with the preceptor.
 Even if you have some prior knowledge of medical terminology, it is best if you took this course.
 Furthermore, we have now an online option that you may go through to familiarize yourself with medical terminology and that online course can be used to satisfy your medical terminology requirement.
 The medical terminology class should ideally be completed at the time of application and must definitely be completed by the start of shadowing.
 Lack of the medical terminology class will pose a slight disadvantage to your application.